MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/discover/location-based-experiences.md

     * You can use "Import" to enable the system to use that map for this HMD on this machine.

 > [!NOTE]
 > Previously, it was possible to use the Spatial Data Packager Tool, however, that tool was originally released as unsupported and is now officially deprecated and no longer functional on 20H1.
-Instead, please use the inbox [Map Manager](../develop/advanced-concepts/using-the-windows-device-portal.md#map-manager) tool as described above.
+Instead, please use the inbox [Map Manager](/windows/mixed-reality/develop/advanced-concepts/using-the-windows-device-portal#map-manager) tool as described above.

-### TRACKING
+### Tracking

 Q: How does the tracking technology in the Windows Mixed Reality headsets work?

 Mixed Reality shares the same tracking technology as the HoloLens.
-To learn more about the inside-out tracking system, check out the documentation [here](/windows/mixed-reality/enthusiast-guide/tracking-system).
+For more information, see [inside-out tracking system](/windows/mixed-reality/enthusiast-guide/tracking-system).

-For a description of how the higher-level spatial mapping system works you can read our description [here](../design/spatial-mapping.md).
+For a description of how the higher-level spatial mapping system works, see [Spatial mapping](/windows/mixed-reality/design/spatial-mapping).

 **Q: Are there any best practices for getting a reliable tracking volume?**

-To best configure the environment for tracking success, you can read best practices in this [post](/hololens/hololens-environment-considerations).
+To best configure the environment for tracking success, you can find best practices in [HoloLens environment considerations](/hololens/hololens-environment-considerations).

 **Q: Are there any specific nuances with tracking in warehouse-scale spaces or optimizations to consider?**